medikoo/log/README.md

 // Log 'debug' level message in context of 'my-lib' namespace: log("some debug message in 'my-lib' namespace context");

-// Namesapaces can be nested
+// Namespaces can be nested
 log = log.getNs('feat1');
 // Log 'debug' level message in context of 'my-lib:feat1' namespace: log("some debug message in 'my-lib:feat1' namespace context");